shariq1989/cookbook/content/recipe/Orange_Chicken.md

 To Serve:

-1. Garnish with toasted sesame seeds and serve with jasmine rice.
+1. Garnish with toasted sesame seeds and serve the orange chicken with jasmine rice.

 ### ABOUT THE MEAL